DEMONEROSSO

 2. The gas generator

-When it comes to actual use, it’s of interest that the latest generation of suits with D-air® Racing airbags offers the possibility of replacing the gas generator independently and, in tandem, the airbag can be inflated up to three times.
+When it comes to actual use, it’s of interest that the latest generation of D-air® airbags offers the possibility of replacing the gas generator independently and, in tandem, the airbag can be inflated up to three times.
 In other words, after the first and second activation, all you need to do is carry out a quick operation to replace the generator and stay protected.
 You won’t need to have the airbag checked by Dainese staff.

 3. Firmware update